ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-03-23-how-to-make-etl-simple-and-intuitive-with-nifi.md

 ### *Implementation*

 NiFi design is based on Flow Based Programming idea.
 All input files go through a chain of connected processors that perform some actions.
 We should create such chain to implement our task.
-We will call this chain ‘a route’.
+We will call this chain 'a route'.
 And we need a processor for reading data from FTP for our route.
 NiFi has a lot of already implemented processors and we can choose one of them.

 ![Choosing processor](/static/img/2018/03/choose.jpg)
 We choose GetFTP processor.